 What’s a query pipeline?

-You can take advantage of query pipelines when you have more than one search interface with distinct users and purposes and want to apply different rules or models for each.
+You can manage query pipelines using the Coveo Administration Console.
+When you have multiple search interfaces with distinct users and purposes, you can use query pipelines in your Coveo organization to apply different rules or models for each interface.

 Example

-You can also use query pipeline A/B testing to evaluate rule or model changes on a part of the users.
+You can also use the query pipeline’s A/B testing feature to evaluate rule or model changes on a subset of users.

 • Search terms